back to work

 approach

 Two clients pair through a Node + Redis broker.
-Once paired, payloads are encrypted with MTProto 2.0 — the same protocol Telegram uses — so the server never sees plaintext.
-Web client is a Next.js PWA, mobile is the companion agent.
+Once paired, payloads are encrypted with an MTProto-2.0-style scheme (built on NaCl/tweetnacl) so the server never sees plaintext.
+Web client is a Next.js PWA; the mobile client is a full Expo / React Native app.
 Redis pub/sub keeps handshake latency under 20ms even across continents.

 outcome